RG9n/RG9n.github.io/write-ups/steelmountain.md

 From here, rinse and repeat the steps that were used to stop the service, swap the binaries, and restart the service while listening on the port assosciated with the infected binary.

 ### Congratulations!
 You're done with the room!

+## Mitigations

+### Initial Access

+* Patch Rejetto to 2.4 RC6

+This will fix both initial access exploits used in the room.

+### Privilege escalation

+* Fix the misconfiguration for auto restart by setting it to false.
+* Fix the [unquoted service paths](https://medium.com/@SumitVerma101/windows-privilege-escalation-part-1-unquoted-service-path-c7a011a8d8ae) by enclosing the file path with quotes.
+This is required because the service file path has spaces in it.
+* Disallow writing by a user to service paths.

+### Cleanup

+* Kill the running shells PIDs and remove the shells.
+* Remove the imposter service file and replace with the correct service binary.
+* Remove winPEAS, nc, and PowerUp.

+If I did not know what payload was used here that replaced the service, I would recommend to reimage the device.

 Feel free to reach out to me on [Twitter](https://twitter.com/R_G_9_n) if you have any questions.